Showbread (band): Cancer (2011–2015)

-Showbread Is Showdead (2016-present)
+Showbread Is Showdead (2016)

-Showbread's final album, Showbread Is Showdead, was released on January 8, 2016, with the original lineup from No Sir, Nihilism is Not Practical.
+Showbread's next album, Showbread Is Showdead, was released on January 8, 2016, with the original lineup from No Sir, Nihilism is Not Practical.
 The only physical edition of the album was released in vinyl.
 Along with the album release, Showbread also released a documentary entitled The Music Is Dead and the Cancer movie.

 On June 21, 2016, the band announced their final show as Showbread.

+Post-Breakup (2020-present)

 On March 7, 2021, the band announced a reunion show to be played at Furnace Fest on September 26.

+In November 2022, Showbread released a new album, Our Fathers Were Models For God, in concert with Josh Dies's new book Death To Deconstruction: Reclaiming Faithfulness as an Act of Rebellion.

+In February 2023, Furnace Fest announced that Showbread will be playing their music festival on September 22, 2023.

 Traits

 Showbread is known for giving ridiculous statements in the press and in interviews.
 Most interviews, regardless of purpose, vary from light hearted nonsense to outright absurdity, becoming serious only when answering questions dealing with their faith.
-They have made many absurd claims, ranging from the accusations that Blindside's members are vampire, werewolf, and zombie hunters, to accusations that Pillar's band members are made of grass clippings.
-Despite the nature of many of these statements, it appears they were meant to be taken in a light-hearted manner.
+They have made multiple absurd claims, ranging from the accusations that Blindside's members are vampire, werewolf, and zombie hunters, to accusations that Pillar's band members are made of grass clippings.
+Despite the nature of a number of these statements, it appears they were meant to be taken in a light-hearted manner.

 Very open with their Christianity, the group has even been known to point out that the only serious things they will say during their set are those that deal with their beliefs.
 Showbread also gives whimsical names to their headlining tours like "Kings Of Krunk" and "To'...Fo' Sho'" and even reportedly suggested that their 2006 tour with the band Roses Are Red be titled "Dookie Eaters Anonymous," due to a recurring joke between vocalists Mobley and Porter.

 They are known for wearing matching outfits when performing to promote their albums, such as red and black for No Sir, Nihilism Is Not Practical, black and green for Age of Reptiles, Doctor and Nurse outfits for Anorexia and Nervosa, and army shirts for The Fear of God.